Gamify-IT/test-data/README.md

 ### Container usage

-In the docker-compose file there is a section similar to this:
+In the docker-compose files there is always a section similar to this:

 ```yaml
   setup: